- Tacitus (c. 55-120 A.D.)

 Whoever you are working for likely cares more about (1) getting the job done and (2) doing the job as well as it can be done than having friendly feelings flowing between the two of you.
 Your status as a friend or relative of someone does not mean that you are automatically the one who can best do the job.
 If you cannot do the job in the best manner, more resentment is going to arise when your friend or family member asks another person to help with a given task.

 One of the more brilliant statesmen of the 19th century, Napoleon's Foreign Minister, Talleyrand, decided that his boss was leading France to ruin.
-Talleyrand therefore decided that he needed to take down Napoleon.
+Talleyrand, therefore, decided that he needed to take down Napoleon.
 Obviously, the task of overthrowing Napoleon would not be a small one.
-In order to carry it out, Talleyrand desperately needed to enlist the assistance of someone he could trust.
+To carry it out, Talleyrand desperately required to enlist the assistance of someone he could trust.
 Instead of turning to a friend for help, Talleyrand turned to his worst enemy, Fouche', the head of the Secret Police.

 Fouche' had even tried to have Talleyrand assassinated.
 The brilliance of Talleyrand's choice what that it provided Fouche' with the opportunity to reconcile with Talleyrand on an emotional level.
 In addition, there was nothing Fouche' would expect from Talleyrand, and quite the contrary, Fouche' would work hard to prove that he was worthy of Talleyrand's picking him for the task.
 When people have something to prove, they will work harder than those who do not.
 Compare this to what could have occurred if Talleyrand simply went to a friend for help.